jpanikulam/experiments/robotics_styleguide.md

     * *Sometimes* you can model it adequately
     * Any large robotics system has a config filled with heuristic values.
 Why not optimiize those via some actual optimization strategy.
 Acknowledge that you're currently doing gradient descent.

-# Tip for Problem Solving
+# Tips for Problem Solving
 * Write down the truest possible description of the problem.
 Chances are you have a POMDP.
-* Write down exactly
+* Write down exactly the approximations you're making
+    * Record clearly the limitations that those approximations imply

 # Matrices
 * Use Eigen, avoid dynamic sizes unless the size really is unknown